Learn All The Parts Of A Septic System (And How To Maintain It!)

-The parts of a septic system are fairly easy to understand, especially with visual aids like the photos above.
+In conclusion, the parts of a septic system are fairly easy to understand, especially with visual aids like the photos above.
 But the entire septic system is complex and delicate.
 To work properly, it needs to be regularly maintained by the homeowner and a professional.

 - Off-the-grid plumbing for water and sewer